-A substance in the gas phase that is at a lower temperature than the critical point is called steam.
-Due to this characteristic, the vapor can be condensed into a liquid or a solid by increasing its pressure without reducing the temperature.
+Vapor is a substance in the gas phase that is at a temperature lower than the critical point.
+Due to this characteristic, vapor can condense into a liquid or a solid by increasing its pressure without reducing the temperature.

-That is, steam is a gas that can condense at a constant temperature, increasing the pressure.
-On the other hand, to convert a non-vaporous gas to liquid, it is not enough to increase the pressure, but the temperature will have to be lowered.
+That is, it is a gas that can be condensed at a constant temperature by increasing the pressure.
+On the other hand, to convert a non-vaporous gas to a liquid, it is not enough to increase the pressure, but the temperature will have to be decreased.

 For example, water has a critical temperature of 374 ° C (647 kelvin), which is the highest temperature at which liquid water can exist.

-A vapor can coexist with a liquid or solid.
-When the vapor coexists with a liquid or a solid, the two phases will be in equilibrium, and the gas pressure will be equal to the vapor pressure balance of the liquid (or solid).
+Vapor can coexist with a liquid or solid.
+In this case, the two phases will be in equilibrium, and the gas pressure will be equal to the equilibrium vapor pressure of the liquid (or solid).

-What Is the Difference Between Gas and Steam?
+What Is the Difference Between Gas and Vapor?

 How Important Is Steam?

-Water vapor in the atmosphere is a greenhouse gas as is carbon dioxide.
-Some of the solar radiation that enters the atmosphere, bounces against the Earth's surface and goes outside again.
+Water vapor in the atmosphere is a greenhouse gas just like carbon dioxide.
+Some of the solar radiation that enters the atmosphere, bounces off the surface of the Earth and goes out again.
 However, greenhouse gases retain this heat contributing to global warming.

-Atmospheric water vapor is part of the hydrological cycle, a closed system of water circulation from the oceans and continents to the atmosphere and vice versa, in a continuous cycle of evaporation, perspiration, condensation and precipitation.
-Its concentration in the atmosphere is very variable in space and time depending on weather conditions.
+Atmospheric water vapor is part of the hydrological cycle, a closed system of water circulation from the oceans and continents to the atmosphere and vice versa, in a continuous cycle of evaporation, transpiration, condensation and precipitation.